peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

     public override int GetHashCode();

 Calculates the hash code of this object.
-No application or process IDs are used in the hash code calculation.
+The exact algorithm used by this method may change between versions of this library, and no application or process IDs are used in the hash code calculation.

 <b>Return Value:</b>